 Pepsiman was the Japanese mascot for Pepsi in the mid-to-late 90s.
-In his commercials, he would run up to people who need a refreshing beverage and give them cans of Pepsi, often suffering Amusing Injuries along the way.
+In his commercials, which ran from 1996 to 2003, he would run up to people who need a refreshing beverage and give them cans of Pepsi, often suffering Amusing Injuries along the way.

 He received a video game adaptation in 1999.

 The ads contains examples of the following tropes:

 - Amusing Injuries: At the end of each commercial, Pepsiman would receive one of these, which was also applied to the Pepsi can at the end.
 For example, in one commercial, he hits his head on a window, with the Pepsi can having a dent in the top.
 One action figure bizarrely titled "The Fuct of Pepsiman" actually came with a crutch.
 The only time the Pepsi can didn't get damaged in some way was in a commercial that introduced Pepsiman's white-and-blue design.

 - The Blank: Pepsiman has no eyes, no nose, and a mouth he only used to drink Pepsi or when he gives people Pepsi, usually accompanied by "Swaah!".

 - Bunny-Ears Lawyer: Pepsiman may be a bumbling idiot and a (quite literal) punching bag at times, but he is thoroughly good at delivering Pepsi to anyone.